soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 #### 5th and final round

-* Later, we got to know that seven more proposals could be selected.
+* Later, we learned that seven more proposals could be selected.
 We added the seven high-scored proposals to the list.

-* Two of the speakers from Hyderabad coming to the conference have been shortlisted as standby speakers.
+* Two of the speakers from Hyderabad who are coming to the conference have been shortlisted as standby speakers.

 * For one last time, we have gone through the final shortlisted Talks.